-Network access control and encryption
+IEEE 802.1x and IEEE 802.1AE MACsec

 IEEE 802.1x is an IEEE standard for port-based network admission control providing secure authentication of wired and wireless network devices.
-IEEE 802.1x is based on EAP (Extensible Authentication Protocol).To access a network protected by IEEE 802.1x, network devices must authenticate themselves.
-The authentication is performed by an authentication server, typically a RADIUS server (for example, FreeRADIUS and Microsoft Internet Authentication Server).IEEE 802.1AE MACsec is an IEEE standard for media access control (MAC) security that defines connectionless data confidentiality and integrity for media access independent protocols.CertificatesWhen configured without a CA certificate, server certificate validation is disabled and the device tries to authenticate itself regardless of what network it is connected to.When using a certificate, in Axis' implementation, the device and the authentication server authenticate themselves with digital certificates using EAP-TLS (Extensible Authentication Protocol - Transport Layer Security).To allow the device to access a network protected through certificates, you must install a signed client certificate on the device.Authentication method: Select an EAP type used for authentication.Client certificate: Select a client certificate to use IEEE 802.1x.
-The authentication server uses the certificate to validate the client's identity.CA certificates: Select CA certificates to validate the authentication server's identity.
-When no certificate is selected, the device tries to authenticate itself regardless of what network it is connected to.EAP identity: Enter the user identity associated with the client certificate.EAPOL version: Select the EAPOL version that is used in the network switch.Use the authentication method:
+IEEE 802.1x is based on EAP (Extensible Authentication Protocol).

+To access a network protected by IEEE 802.1x, network devices must authenticate themselves.
+The authentication is performed by an authentication server, typically a RADIUS server (for example, FreeRADIUS and Microsoft Internet Authentication Server).

+Certificates

+When configured without a CA certificate, server certificate validation is disabled and the device tries to authenticate itself regardless of what network it is connected to.

+When using a certificate, in Axis' implementation, the device and the authentication server authenticate themselves with digital certificates using EAP-TLS (Extensible Authentication Protocol - Transport Layer Security).

+To allow the device to access a network protected through certificates, you must install a signed client certificate on the device.

+Authentication method: Select an EAP type used for authentication.
+The default option is EAP-TLS.
+EAP-PEAP/MSCHAPv2 is a more secure option.

+Client certificate: Select a client certificate to use IEEE 802.1x.
+The authentication server uses the certificate to validate the client's identity.

+CA certificate: Select CA certificates to validate the authentication server's identity.
+When no certificate is selected, the device tries to authenticate itself regardless of what network it is connected to.

+EAP identity: Enter the user identity associated with the client certificate.

+EAPOL version: Select the EAPOL version that is used in the network switch.

+Use IEEE 802.1x: Select to use the IEEE 802.1x protocol.

+IEEE 802.1AE MACsec

+IEEE 802.1AE MACsec is an IEEE standard for media access control (MAC) security that defines connectionless data confidentiality and integrity for media access independent protocols.

+The settings are only available if you use EAP-TLS as the authentication method:

+Mode

+• Dynamic CAK / EAP-TLS: The default option.
+After a secured connection, the device checks for MACsec on the network.

+• Static CAK / pre-shared key (PSK): Select to set the key name and value to connect to the network.
+The settings are only available if you use EAP-PEAP/MSCHAPv2 as the authentication method: